empirical-soft/command-interpreter/README.md

 A command is simply a function.
 Just register any function with a helper string; type safety occurs automatically.

-We can create a simple REPL with the above interface.
+We can create a simple REPL with the above interpreter.

 ```cpp
 #include <iostream>